bahamutedean/Zendesk_quiz/README.md

 ![alt text](unusual.png "unusual search key relation demo")

-Apart from this, when if there is no such entity in the record, this will also give feedback when the value for that entity is empty.
+d)Apart from this, when if there is no such entity in the record, this will also give feedback when the value for that entity is empty.

 EXAMPLE: